Our Services

 Helpful Resources

-There are several factors to consider, including ECG QRS width, ejection fraction at or below 35 percent, ongoing symptoms despite optimal medicines, and whether CRT-P or CRT-D is best; see below for the full workup, medication roadmap, procedure expectations, risks, urgent warning signs, and daily steps that could change your next decisions.
+Key factors doctors evaluate include ECG QRS width, ejection fraction at or below 35%, persistent symptoms despite optimal medications, and whether CRT-P or CRT-D is the better fit.
+Below, you'll find the full workup, medication roadmap, procedure expectations, risks, urgent warning signs, and daily steps that guide next decisions.

 This is where CRT (Cardiac Resynchronization Therapy) can play an important role.